DevJoseWeb/neo4j-nlp/README.md

 Note: both concrete text processors are quite greedy - you will need to dedicate sufficient memory for to Neo4j heap space.

-Additionally, the following indexes and constraints are suggested to speed performance:
+Additionally, the following indexes and constraints are suggested to speed up performance:

 ```
 CREATE CONSTRAINT ON (n:AnnotatedText) ASSERT n.id IS UNIQUE;